shaneagibson/pdf-diff/README.md

 # pdf-diff

-A simple tool in Node JS for comparing two PDF files and reporting whether any differences were detected.
+A simple tool in Node JS for visually comparing two PDF files and reporting whether any differences were detected.

 ## Usage